 First, habitat loss is a major threat to condors’ survival.
 As developments begin to dot the land, a condor’s habitat becomes fragmented.
 They may have to fly farther to find food and suitable places to perch, nest, and raise their young.

 Second, interacting directly with humans or human activity has been taking its toll on condors.
 They are prone to collisions with powerlines that inevitably go up with development.
 They can also ingest dangerous chemicals like anti-freeze, or feed their chicks harmful garbage like metal and glass.

 One final manner in which condors face threats to their health and population is due, oddly enough, to a chemical that the Environmental Protection Agency (EPA) banned decades ago.
 DDT was targeted by Rachel Carson in the release of her 1962 book Silent Spring which highlighted the environmental destruction of the once-popular pesticide.
 10 years later, the EPA banned DDT-use in the United States.
 That was 43 years ago and yet this chemical continues to be persistent in the environment, causing thinness of condor eggshells and inevitable failure in adults’ attempts to breed.

 DDT – Didn’t We Get Rid of That a Long Time Ago?

 Eggshell thinning is a phenomenon noted by scientists when studying birds exposed to DDT.
 As the birds’ natural ability to metabolize calcium is negatively impacted, the eggs they lay have very thin, weak shells.
-They cannot support the weight an adult birds sitting on the nest and simply crack before the baby bird inside has had a chance to mature into a viable offspring.
-Problems with egg shell thinning as the result of DDT is well known in bald eagles and brown pelicans, as well as condors.
+They cannot support the weight of adult birds sitting on the nest and simply crack before the baby bird inside has had a chance to mature into viable offspring.
+Problems with eggshell thinning as the result of DDT are well known in bald eagles and brown pelicans, as well as condors.